 Research Your Route Ahead of Time

 GPS is a really handy tool that helps drivers navigate in unfamiliar territory or avoid traffic and delays.
 Don’t wait to map out your route until you’ve shifted the car in drive.
 Take a moment to skim through your upcoming route so you’re familiar with which turns you’re taking and you won’t have to constantly focus on something other than the road ahead.
-Don’t forget to turn up the volume so you can hear the directions clearly and consider a mount for your device so you can see the map easily.
+Don’t forget to turn up the volume so you can hear the directions clearly and consider a mount for your device (affiliate link) so you can see the map easily.

 Driving is a convenient way to get where you need to go, but it comes with a tremendous amount of responsibility.
 Practice good habits to eliminate distractions so you can keep the road safe for yourself and others.